abdumalikh44/abdumalikh44/README.md

-# Glad to see you here! 👋
+# It's me Malik, Glad to see you here! 👋

 I'm a Mechatronics and Artificial Intelligence student from Universitas Pendidikan Indonesia who is interested in Data Analyst, Market Analyst, and Marketing.